paullally/kindness/README.md

 ### **Frameworks**

 - [Django 3.0](https://docs.djangoproject.com/en/3.0/releases/3.0/)
-    - Django is a free and open-source web framework that I've used to render the back-end Python code with the front-end code.
+    - Django was used to render the back-end Python code with the front-end code.

 - [JQuery](https://code.jquery.com/jquery/)
     - In order to minimalize the amount of Javascript used across the application, I chose to implement a lot of the JS functionality with JQuery.